celloalex/E-commerce-Project/README.md

 for this store comes from playing around with Raspberry Pi computers the past couple years.
 In addition to this I think the Raspberry Pi is an awesome foundation that helps promote the study of basic computer science for children in schools.

-This website is currently hosted on Azure, and can be found at http://raspberrypistore.azurewebsites.net/.
+This website and database is currently hosted on Azure, and can be found at http://raspberrypistore.azurewebsites.net/.

 Notes about visiting website:
 - SMS verification does not work unless on approved number list